 It is the 1980s and NAMAN is a clever, know-it-all teenager.
 Along with his friends, AJAY and RAMU, they are ‘The Three Musketeers’ who win every quiz competition, using their prize money to get drunk.
 They think they are super cool, but in reality, they are geeks.

-When the gang succeed in getting into the All-India quiz final, they go on a chaotic train ride to Calcutta with BERNIE, their 60 year old anarchist quizzer mentor.
-On the journey, Naman falls hard for NAINA, a super smart and drop dead gorgeous quizzer, who is his superior in every way.
+When the gang succeeds in getting into the All-India quiz final, they go on a chaotic train ride to Calcutta with BERNIE, their 60-year-old anarchist quizzer mentor.
+On the journey, Naman falls hard for NAINA, a super smart and drop-dead gorgeous quizzer, who is his superior in every way.

 Brahman Naman is a true Indian teenage comedy.
-It is funny, touching and will be universal in its appeal.
-It is about the exhilaration and confusion of being 17 – the pleasure of being in a gang, breaking the rules, acting big, falling in love – coming of age. [© Copyright 2015 Riley]
+It is funny, touching, and will be universal in its appeal.
+It is about the exhilaration and confusion of being 17 – the pleasure of being in a gang, breaking the rules, acting big, falling in love – coming of age.